 The leading Canadian politicians of the era were Genre Savvy enough to keep the state of affairs firmly in this trope.
 Their goal was to make sure that the United States did not start looking north as a direction for expansion.
 The Northwest Mounted Police were established primarily to make sure that Canada could justify its claims over the areas that would become Alberta and Saskatchewan and a transcontinental railroad was built to solidify this claim.
 However, Canada never tried to claim any territory to the south which was claimed by the United States.
 This resulted in any Americans who tried to look north to quickly decide that it would be too much of a headache when they could go west instead.

 When Hugo Chávez was alive, he fancied himself and the "Revolution" he led in Venezuela as the biggest enemy of USA, deprecating the "Empire", rejecting American humanitarian help, antagonizing with every American functionary he could and insulting whoever was the States' President at the time.
 Suffice to say, the feeling wasn't mutual.
-The thing was perfectly summed up in a political cartoon◊ which depicts Chavez as a gas station employee insulting car driver George W. Bush while the latter says "Whatever, I don't understand a word of what are you saying... fill up the tank, boy!"
+The thing was perfectly summed up in a political cartoon◊ which depicts Chavez as a gas station employee insulting car driver George W. Bush while the latter says "Yes, yes, whatever you say... fill up the tank, buddy!"

 His successor as President of Venezuela, Nicolás Maduro, has continued the pattern.

 Several political analysts see the traditional Anti-American feeling prevalent in South America as a form of this trope.
 While not denying the controversial policies applied in the region, and the justified hate several citizens of certain countries have against USA; the truth is that, more often than not, the countries that obsess the most against the USA tend to be the ones who have had less direct American intervention during their history.
 Most Americans don't even know about it.

 Given that the US actively supported an attempted coup against Chavez, it's questionable as to how aptly this trope applies.